mak448a/build-ios/README.md

 ### But what's the difference?
 - Build IPA is for the first time you run the CLI.
 It makes a fresh build of your project.
-- Edit IPA is for afterwards.
-You can export with the PCK only, and it'll replace some of the files in the IPA.
-If you didn't change any settings in `project.godot`, it should work perfectly!
-If you did though, rebuild the IPA.
+- Edit IPA is for after the first build.
+After exporting the PCK, use this option to replace the PCK in the IPA.
+If you changed any settings in `project.godot`, rebuild the IPA.

 ## Troubleshooting